fummicc1/SimpleRoulette/README.md

 `RouletteViewDelegate` informs you when Roulette has been stopped.

-So you should set self, or something, as `RouletteViewDelegate` and add `func rouletteView(_: didStopAt: RoulettePartType)` implementation.
+So you should set self, or something, as `RouletteViewDelegate` and add `func rouletteView(_: didStopAt:)` implementation.

 ```swift
 rouletteView.delegate = self